erifo/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: January 27th, 2021
+**Today's Progress:** Wrote views for circles, kobolds, and cursor.

+**Thoughts:** Discovered flaws in the architecture, but decided against fixing them.
+It wont affect the Model side of things, so I'll leave it for when the game is feature complete.
+The issue is about if decisions should be made inside a View's constructo/draw-function, or if it should be passed as arguments to them.
+And if so, what data goes to the constructor or draw?
+Should position be passed as argument?
+Should size?
+Should all components of the game be instantiated at startup and then injected into each other?
+Like a matryoshka doll assembled from the smallest first.
+I hate not having an intuitive way to express these problems except in actual code.
+Maybe I need to reaquaint myself with the basic terminology.

 ### Day 18: January 26th, 2021
 **Today's Progress:** Wrote models and views for most of the play-state.